AxoLabs/BEE2-Axos-Packages/README.md

 ### Portal condensation grid
 A custom fizzler.
 Blocks portal shots and fizzles portals, but does not affect cubes.
 - Comes with a 1997 quality guaranteed signage.
-### Portal support grid
-A custom fizzler that is essentially a toggle-able wall you can place portals on!
-- Inspired by the Portalable Field from the _Divinity_ series.
 ### Concentrated particle field:
 A custom fizzler originally made for PHOBoS.
 It is a combination of my Portal Condensation Grid and the Physics Repulsion Field.
 - Comes with a 1997 quality guaranteed signage.